HIV/AIDS has an impact on our employees and on our business; ending the epidemic is a priority for both individuals and economies.

 In the case of pregnant women, we help with treatment to prevent mother-to-child transmission.
 Women who test positive are provided with treatment to prevent transmission to their unborn children.
 We also offer testing to their partners, most of whom are not aware of their status.
 These policies are aligned with the key principles of the International Labour Organization (ILO) Code of Practice on HIV/AIDS.

 Encouraging progress, but more to do

-According to UNAIDS statistics, in 2017 18.8% of South Africans were living with AIDS.
-This statistic, known as prevalence, is horrifying - but in some regions the reality is even worse.
-In the KwaZulu Natal region, where three of our factories and head office are based, prevalence is close to 23%.
-Among our employees there, however, prevalence is 7.5% - which is 68% lower than the regional average.
+In 2018 an estimated 20.4% of South Africans were living with HIV.1 This statistic is horrifying – but in some regions the reality is even worse.
+In the KwaZulu Natal region, where three of our factories and head office are based, the number living with HIV is close to 23%.
+Among our employees there, however, prevalence is 8.9%, which is 61% lower than the regional average.

-Prevalence, though important, is not the only indicator we use to gauge impact.
-Thankfully, advances in treatment mean that we’re able to help more and more people with HIV survive - which means that the number of people living with the disease is stabilising.
-So we also measure 'incidence' - the number of new cases.
-Incidence was 58% lower for Unilever employees in South Africa in 2017 than for the general population.
+Thankfully, advances in treatment mean that we’re able to help more and more people with HIV survive.
+So we also measure 'incidence' – the number of new cases.
+In 2018 incidence was 0.5%, that is 42% lower for Unilever employees in South Africa than for the general population.

 We want to see zero new cases, so we know there is more we need to do.
-But we believe our programmes have made a measurable contribution to improving the lives of our employees and their communities - and to SDG target 3.3, which is to end the epidemic of AIDS and other communicable diseases.
-Our continued focus remains on three critical areas:
+But we believe our programmes have made a measurable contribution to improving the lives of our employees and their communities – and to SDG target 3.3, which is to end the epidemic of AIDS and other communicable diseases.
+We’re maintaining our focus on three critical areas:

-- including and improving participation of business partners, third parties, contacted employees and the communities around our facilities
+- including and improving participation of business partners, third parties, contracted employees and the communities around our facilities

 - ensuring the availability of medication, and monitoring adherence and response to treatment through measuring viral suppression